Best Things to do in Edinburgh

 The tour itself is a self-guided audio tour which guides you through the ship across its many decks, visiting the private Royal quarters, including the Queen’s bedroom, the room in which Charles and Diana spent their honeymoon as well as the crews quarters, work areas, right through to the engine room.
 I believe the ship can get very crowded at peak times so recommend arriving early or later in the day like I did, I arrived around 3 pm and it wasn’t too crowded.
 If feeling hungry you can have afternoon tea in the ship restaurant or you can head over to the Ocean Shopping Centre where you will find plenty of restaurants and shops.
 For more information click here

-At the bottom of the Royal Mile you will find Holyrood Palace, this palace is the official residence of the Queen in Scotland and served as principle residence of Scottish royalty since the 16th century including Mary Queen of Scotts and Bonnie Prince Charlie.
+At the bottom of the Royal Mile you will find Holyrood Palace, this palace is the official residence of the Queen in Scotland and served as principle residence of Scottish royalty since the 16th century including Mary Queen of Scott’s and Bonnie Prince Charlie.
 As well as taking an audio tour around the historic rooms that have held many a state visit, you can also wander the beautiful gardens and visit the remains of the 12th century Holyrood Abbey.

 Please note, due to this being an official residence you are unable to take photos inside the palace.
 For more information click here

-Visit Dean Village
+Best Things to do in Edinburgh: Visit Dean Village

 If you fancy escaping the hustle and bustle of the city then a walk to Dean Village is sure to relax and recharge the batteries.
-Dean village is located about a 15 min walk from the Royal mile, however most people don’t realize this little gem exists.
+Dean village is located about a 15 min walk from the Royal mile, however most people don’t realise this little gem exists.
 The Village itself is only small but after exploring the beautiful peaceful surrounding you can walk along the river back towards town, along the way you will also find St Bernard’s well.

 You won’t find any cafes or shops here just beautiful old architecture and greenery so much so you’ll think you have been transported to somewhere in the countryside.

 If you really want to escape the hustle and bustle of the city then take a day trip out to Cramond Island.
 This little gem is easily accessed by Lothian bus number 41 from the city centre.
-The little village of Cramond has a beautiful little harbor and numerous walks along the shores.
+The little village of Cramond has a beautiful little harbour and numerous walks along the shores.
 You can also walk along the causeway at low tide to visit the peaceful Cramond Island.
 However be sure to check tide times before making the trek across.
 It is best to arrive early in the morning; I arrived at 9 am which gave me around an hour to explore the island before having to get back to the mainland.
 For more details about Cramond Island and how to get there, check out my post here

 Just 30 mins out of Edinburgh by Lothian bus number 43 you will arrive at South Queensferry.
 This is a lovely peaceful town with pretty houses and shops and a long promenade looking out towards the River Forth and its 3 spectacular bridges.
 Most people come to have a look at the famous Forth railway Bridge but if you are feeling energetic than you can walk across the Forth Road Bridge, be warned its longer than you think and took me 45 mins just to walk across it, however the views from the bridge are amazing and well worth the effort to walk across, not for those scared of heights!.